robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 Mara nodded.
 “Exactly.
 Make it defensible.”
 She turned to Charlie.

 “You can take it off now,” she said.
-“And then, write me a report.”
+“Then, write me a report.”

 Charlie blinked.
 “A report.”

 “Yes,” Mara said.
 “Details.
 Where it pulled.
 What caused it.
 What you propose.
 In plain language.
 No poetry.”

 “Yes Mara.”

-He moved towards the fitting curtain again, and this time the shadow of misgiving didn’t follow him.
-The brightness of the task .
-Work had swallowed any awkwardness, the way it always did for him.

 He disappeared behind the curtain.